Hoppa till huvudinnehåll

 I love this quote.
 Not because it sounds nice.

 Moving to a new place can be both exciting and scary.
 You are on the outside, in the beginning.
-Looking for a job, walking around on streets you can't find, sleeping too little, hoping too much.
+Looking for a job, tramping around on streets you can't find, sleeping too little, hoping too much.
 Some days everything feels possible – other days everything feels heavy.

 📦 Finding a home.
 Finding a place in the world.